davidh-gh/WebAppKickstart/src/KickStartApi/Readme.md

-# How to setup API
+# How to set up API

+**Note:**
+Use Plural naming for controller names, e.g., *SitesController, UsersController*, etc.

+Do not use package *Microsoft.IdentityModel.Tokens*

 ## To have open API documentation, add the following to your `Program.cs`: